Four tips for farmers considering a Big Data investment

 Areas of Investment

-In pursuit of those three goals, dozens of players — Fulton calls them ag technology providers (ATPs) — have invested broadly in ag data.
-He identifies six areas of investment:
+In pursuit of those three goals, dozens of players — Fulton called them ag technology providers (ATPs) — have invested broadly in ag data.
+He identified six areas of investment:

 - Machine feedback and control (automation and precision)